Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

 \subsection{Construction of the asymptotic speed of propagation for \eqref{1eq:1.1}}

-The general scheme of construction of the asymptotic speed of propagation for problem \eqref{1eq:1.1} is the same as in Section \ref{0section1}.
+The general scheme of construction of the asymptotic speed of propagation for problem \eqref{1eq:1.1} is the same as in Section~\ref{0section1}.
 Nonetheless, the different geometry entails some technical changes in the study of the linearization of \eqref{1eq:1.1} around $(0,0)$, which we detail hereafter.
-Indeed, due to the symmetry of the problem, we now look for positive axially symmetric (super)solutions to such a system of the following type
+Due to the symmetry of the problem, we now look for positive, $y$-radial (super)solutions to such a system of the following type